 Millions of women worldwide don’t get to choose what they want to be when they grow up.
 I’ve had the pleasure of trying several careers already.
 To think that only less than 100 years ago, my only option would have been to be a wife and a mom.
-Imagine the scarlet letter I’d be carrying if I failed at both or worse, either.
-Nevermind less than 100 years ago!
+Imagine the scarlet letter I’d be carrying if I failed at either or worse, both.
+Never mind less than 100 years ago!
 Today, there still are girls and women who are fighting for the right to be “whatever they want to be when they grow up.”
 I’m not saying that being a wife and a mom is less impressive.
 But to have the option to be a wife and a mom is far more exhilarating than being forced to be a wife and a mom by a patriarchic culture designed to limit a woman’s existence to a mere baby-making machine.

 Choosing what to be when a girl grows up isn’t the only right women had to fight for.
 Some of the most apparent rights today, such as continuing education and voting, were forbidden to women worldwide and still are today in certain parts of the world.
 Being allowed to work is one thing; however, being allowed to work in a safe and inclusive environment is another.
 In honour of International Women’s Day on March 8th, I want to draw your attention to the remaining work to promote equality within the workplace by referencing the events in parliament this week regarding sexual misconduct allegations against a former General in the Canadian Armed Forces (CAF).
 To the few men who may get defensive: please, your insecurities are showing.
 Settle down and keep reading.